martijnvankekem/2IOA0-DBL/HOWTO.md

 # How to visualize
-Currently, only one visualization type can be generated.
-Although the support for the Hierarchical Edge Diagram is built in the application, this is not functional yet.
+Currently, two visualization type can be generated, the Adjecency matrix and Hierarchical Edge Diagram.
+Although the support for the Graph is built in the application, this is not functional yet.

-To create an adjacency matrix, visit the 'Visualizations' tab in the menu-bar, and click 'Adjacency Matrix' in the visualization type window.
+To create an adjacency matrix, visit the 'Visualizations' tab in the menu-bar, and click 'Adjacency Matrix' or 'Hierarchical Edge Diagram' in the visualization type window.
 You can now upload a dataset to visualize.
 We recommend using the Enron e-mail dataset in the 'Relevant files' folder, as this is guaranteed to be a working example.

 The user now can re-order the columns in the CSV file to give them a specific meaning.